wadjihcs/wadjihcs/README.md

 # 💫 About Me:
 "I am a **2nd-year Computer Science student** driven by a strict, high-performance mindset.
 My approach to software engineering is rooted in discipline: I don't wait for motivation; I rely on execution. **Currently specializing in Java, C++, System Design, and Clean Architecture**, I treat every problem as a test of logic and grit.
 I believe in writing code that is not just functional, but scalable and maintainable.

-Beyond the screen, I apply the same intensity to sports and physical training.
+Beyond the screen, I apply the same intensity to sports and physical training. **I have a deep passion for solving complex mathematical problems**, often bridging the gap between pure logic and efficient algorithms.
 I believe a strong mind requires a strong body, and I translate the discipline of the gym into the precision of my code.
 Focused, strict, and relentless—I am building a career where zero-margin for error is the standard."

 # 💻 Tech Stack & Skills:
 | Category | Tools & Skills |